grusic91/BookMoth-App/README.md

 If you want to use and manipulate with data from MongoDB, you should create your own Atlas MongoDB account and AWS account, and porivde credentials in folder: `server/config/`, where you need to create folder `dev.js` and provide credentials there like:

 ```
+If you want to use the application you also need to create this environment variables

 module.exports = {
   DB_URI: "your mongo db uri from Atlas",
   SECRET_KEY: "your secret key from atlas",
   AWS_ACCESS_KEY_ID: "your access keyId from AWS",
-  AWS_SECRET_KEY: "your secret key from AWS"
+  AWS_SECRET_KEY: "your secret key from AWS",
+  MAIL_USER: email from where registerd users get confirmation email,
+  MAIL_PASSWORD: mails password,
+  CLIENT_ORIGIN: aplication base url,
 }
 ```
 ---